hamsternipples/nosedocs/noseblog.md

 there are so many little things that can be done (especially involving tech) which would save taxpayers money, and that money could then be funnelled toward programs which benefit the community. it's a potentially exciting time for texas.

 just sayin' some really good things could happen here... what if ted could start the wave of uniting red and blue ideas and making them economically feasible with technology.

+### 2028-11-11 11:03 - today kind of represents a bit of an extreme (hopefully)

+had a really good star watching session last night with mars.
+I really felt the connection quite well.
+I went in feeling pretty successful, but after that, I would go outside and every time it felt like I was constantly fighting the clouds.
+I could see the clouds would dissipate slightly and the stars would shine through quite nicely. however the cloud situation, which usually improves when I begin looking at the stars, would worsen.

+eventually, I decided I would -- instead of spending all night fighting the clouds -- wake up early, watch stars before the sunrise and then begin programming early in the morning. when I went to go to sleep though, my heart was beating very very strongly (like it wanted to beat differently than it was being allowed to do so) and a very strong very agitating frequency began in my head.
+I can only describe it as something like 1/10 of he agitation it feels like when getting a strong shock in the middle of a nice image, yet constant. the good star watching session must have had a strong positive effect on me because I only feel that kind of agitation whenever I have the extreme contrast between a very nice feeling image in my eyes (the ones I see almost always feel really good), and what the shock feels like.

+I flip a coin and decide to go back to sleep. when I wake up at 4:30am, it's cloudy still but I decide to go outside to pee and I can see sirius between the clouds.
+I get excited so I come in to put on warm clothes and go out again. in the time it took me to put on my star-watching outfit (5 mins tops), it had completely clouded over and no stars could be seen. super lame.
+I can't decide if I want to try and program without the stars or try to go back to sleep.
+I flip a coin and decide to go to sleep.

+again, stupid strong frequencies and the ones that try to pull my consciousness away.
+I'm in kind of a light sleep state until about 5:40 or so when things get really intense.
+I start getting shocked for no reason at all a whole bunch of times. the shocking consciousness pulling frequencies continue throughout the morning and I wake up to everything being covered in snow. something one would not expect having felt yesterday's warm afternoon.

+---

+I just don't know what to do about the whole shocking bit. there isn't really a whole lot I can do, actually.
+I know my job is to stay in the satisfaction range of things, and I am doing a little better, but the frequency last night, for example, really did not feel good at all.
+I know it'll just continue to get worse too, because that's what LOA does.

+speaking of LOA, yesterday was an abraham workshop which I felt quite a bit in relation to me as people were organising their questions before the workshop. after it was over, I felt some calming of the tensions around me and my situation, but having felt the reaction associated with my star-watching, the calming felt more like giving a crack-addict a crack rock to calm down. it helped them feel better for the afternoon, but when I reminded them of their inability to effectively control me during the star-watching, the rage and control seemed to return right where we last left it (on friday night) and even a bit worse.

+oh well...
+I'll just figure it out I guess.
+I keep feeling changes that will begin to occur to my personality, but I think the most important one is getting a lock-on to the satisfaction zone.

 # potential topics